roy2477/Saz2Json/README.md

 - `list of domains` _(optional)_ is a white list of domains that you want the script to digest.
 Make sure that you enter it as one argument - e.g. "['www.google.com', 'www.domain.com']".

 ### Message Body Parsing
-If you wish to add specific parsing features to the message bodies I've left unimplemented functions that you can fill in.<br>
+If you wish to add specific message bodies parsing features, I've left two unimplemented functions that you can implement yourself.<br>
 Notice `request_custom_parse_body` and `response_custom_parse_body` functions and use them as you like.
 Their output will be added to the JSON file.

 ## License